Accounts Receivable Deductions: Still A Plague On Profits

 Suppliers must carefully investigate all deductions to sort the valid from the invalid to keep their marketing budgets and customer profits on target.
 Invalid or excessive claims need to be carefully handled and collected.
 Otherwise, the supplier will relinquish significant gains.

 Regardless of industry, deduction resolution takes concerted effort and intensive labor by several departments, including customer service, sales, finance, accounting, logistics, and IT.
 As a result, it represents a significant part of a company’s SG&A expense.

 It’s easy to blame the retailer or distributor for using deductions as a budgeted profit item.
 After all, customer errors can be significant and increase if not consistently counteracted.
 Still, most deductions go back to supplier inattention to purchasing rules, internal failures, and long-standing industry practices.

 Large retailers have a valid argument.
 Non-compliant supplier shipments cost the retail industry billions of dollars in extra processing and rework.
 As a result, they charge the supplier for mistakes and track their performance using “Supplier Scorecards,” which measure order fulfillment percentages, EDI compliance, on-time delivery, packaging, labeling, etc.

 More deductions mean a lower supplier scorecard rating, ultimately affecting the relationship.

-While there may be individual success stories, offshoring customer deductions has been a failed attempt to “eat your cake and have it too.”
+While there may be individual success stories, offshoring customer deduction management has been a failed attempt to “eat your cake and have it too.”